The Muppets: Design and performance

+From 1962 to 1978, Don Sahlin was the primary designer and builder of the Muppets and was described by Henson as "the man most responsible for the look of the Muppets."
+Sahlin's designs are often recognizable for their spheroid heads partially bisected to create large mouths; several characters designed by Sahlin include Rowlf the Dog, Bert and Ernie, Grover, and Cookie Monster.

 The majority of the Muppets are designed as hand puppets, with several characters utilizing rods.
-Common design elements of the Muppets include wide mouths and large protruding eyes.
+Common design elements of the Muppets include flexible faces with wide mouths and large protruding eyes.
 Most of the Muppets are molded or carved out of various types of foam and covered with any felt-like material.
-The characters may represent humans; anthropomorphic characters; realistic animals; robots; extraterrestrial or mythical creatures; or other forms of abstract characters.
+The characters may represent humans, anthropomorphic characters, realistic animals, animate inanimate objects, robots, extraterrestrial or mythical creatures, or other forms of abstract characters.

 The Muppets are distinguished from ventriloquist dummies, which are usually animated only in the head and face, in that their arms or other features are also animated.
 They are also generally made of softer material.
 They are presented as being independent of the puppeteer, officially known as a "Muppet performer", who is usually hidden behind a set or outside of the camera frame.
 Using the camera frame to this advantage was an innovation of the Muppets.
 Prior to this, a stage was used to mask the performers, as would be the case in a live performance.
 Sometimes, they are seen full-bodied; in most cases, invisible strings are used to manipulate these puppets, with vocals added at a later point.
 Performers often use dollies to mimic walking.